 Read more: Veterinary Guide for Animal Owners »

 Step 8: Purchase Yokes or Harnesses

 You will not be able to measure animals for harness until you have them on your property (although some sellers might include collars and harnesses with the sale).
 The best way to make sure you achieve a proper fit is to follow the manufacturer’s directions for measuring animals.
-Horses are measured diagonally along the line where the neck meets the shoulder.
+Measure horses diagonally along the line where the neck meets the shoulder.
 This number in inches corresponds to the collar size, as measured on the inside from top to bottom.
 To measure oxen for a yoke, have a helper hold two sticks parallel to each other on either side of the ox’s neck, where the bows will sit, and measure the distance between them on the insides.
-This number in inches corresponds to the distance between the insides of the bow holes, which in turn is considered the size of the yoke.
+This number in inches corresponds to the distance between the insides of the bow holes, which in turn is the size of the yoke.

 Read more: Ox Yokes and Collars »

 Step 9: Learn How to Handle Your Team

 It’s best to have something simple for your team to do as soon as possible, as it will help you and the animals develop a rapport when you bring them home.
 One of the best tasks to try with a new draft team is ground skidding firewood, as there is minimal danger and very little equipment to set up.
 Another option is to work with your animals in a round pen, having them drag a tire or a light log.
 Just practice the basic commands and get used to reading their body language.
 You are mostly trying to build a positive working relationship at this point.